 .MSA.
 Marr Sound Archives

-The collection consists mostly of recordings of radio broadcast programming from Kansas City that specialized in the jazz genre.
+The collection consists of audio recordings of musician Carolyn Wood from the 1950s.

 City Sparks was a radio program on KCUR that broadcast concerts of Kansas City musicians and bands.
 The collection holds the multitrack tapes from the performances and the stereo mixes for broadcast as well.
 Collection Donor, Tom Mardikes, produced and recorded the shows.
 The audio items are supplemented with paper files consisting of technical recording documention, release forms, and articles related to the musicians and bands.